Engee documentation

 landscape = generate_landscape(100, 100);

-Algorithm of drone behaviour in simulation
+Algorithm of drone behavior in simulation

-1. Basic logic of movement
+1. The basic logic of movement

-• speed: the drone moves a fixed distance (speed) per step.
+• Speed: The drone moves a fixed distance (speed) per step.

-2. Obstacle Detection
+2. Obstacle detection

-• Option 1 (50% chance): shifts sideways (left/right at speed).
+• Option 1 (50% chance): shifts sideways (left/right by speed).

-• Option 2 (50% chance): goes above the maximum height of the obstacle + min_height + 1.0.
+• Option 2 (50% chance): rises above the maximum height of the obstacle + min_height + 1.0.

-4. Landing
+4. Boarding

 Upon reaching the finish line

-5. Visualisation
+5. Visualization

 • Graph 1: 2D trajectory (XY) with start (green) and finish (red) marks.

-• Graph 2: elevation change (Z) by steps.
+• Graph 2: step-by-step change in height (Z).

 Key parameters